0xStoff/ochsen-backend/README.md

-# Website Restaurant Ochsen Beringen
-# 🚀 Backend with Strapi
+# 🚀 Backend for Restaurant Ochsen Beringen with Strapi

 <br />